 Bill's experience with loan structuring and many years of litigation provide a unique skill set for finance companies, real estate organizations, and family offices focused on private or "hard money" lending.
 He also represents receivers in foreclosure cases, buyers and sellers at UCC sales, buyers from assignees for the benefit of creditors, and buyers of notes and mortgages.

-In the last two years, Bill co-authored the chapter "Federal Court Receiverships" in the book Strategic Alternatives for Distressed Businesses (Thompson-West 2016) and wrote 3 articles on the life cycle of hard money lending, published in Real Estate Capital – July 2016, Private Lender Magazine (March and June 2017).
+In the last year, Bill co-authored the chapter "Federal Court Receiverships" in the book Strategic Alternatives for Distressed Businesses (Thompson-West 2016) and wrote 3 articles on the life cycle of hard money lending, published in Real Estate Capital – July 2016, Private Lender Magazine (March and June 2017).